 Ludlow Museum is on the upper floor of the Buttercross Building on Broad Street, and there is lift access for those with mobility problems.
-The entry fee is a modest £1, which gives you access to a display of historical artefacts relating to the town and surrounding areas.
-Interpretation panels are joined by interactive exhibits and cinematography, to bring local history to life.
+The entry fee is a modest £1.20, which gives you access to a display of historical artefacts relating to the town and surrounding areas.
+Interpretation panels are joined by interactive exhibits and cinematography to bring local history to life.

-One of the renowned displays here is of the Bitterley Hoard, which was discovered by metal detecting enthusiasts in 2011 close to the village of Bitterley.
-It is reputed to be the single largest collection of coins from the Medieval era in Britain.
+One of the renowned displays here is of the Bitterley Hoard, which was discovered by metal-detecting enthusiasts in 2011 close to the village of Bitterley.
+It’s reputed to be the single largest collection of coins from the Medieval era in Britain.

-There is also an even older church next door to the main castle building.
+An even older church is next door to the main castle building.
 The interior remains as it would have looked in the 17th century and includes a south door dating back to Norman times.

 Stokesay features an on-site tearoom and shop, and for older visitors with mobility problems, there is the opportunity to hire a wheelchair, although not all of the castle is accessible.
-There are handrails fitted where possible to help those with mobility issues, and accessible toilets on site.
+Handrails are fitted where possible to help those with mobility issues and there’s accessible on-site toilets.

 There are steps up to the front door, but the house doesn’t have lifts, so the upper floor and servants’ areas in the basement may not be fully accessible to those with mobility issues.
 The tearooms are situated in the Servants Hall and offer light lunches and snacks.

-Landscape gardener Capability Brown, who was the father-in-law of Henry Holland, designed the parkland before his death.
-Over 450 acres of park and gardens feature a 14-acre lake and are thought to be one of the finest examples of his work.
+Landscape gardener Capability Brown, the father-in-law of Henry Holland, designed the parkland before his death.
+Over 450 acres of park and gardens feature a 14-acre lake and are considered one of the finest examples of his work.
 There are various walks through the grounds and plenty of places to stop for a while and enjoy the spectacular views.

 Shropshire Hills Discovery Centre

-The Shropshire Hills Discovery Centre is a wonderful way of exploring some of the magnificent scenery that the region has to offer, without having to walk for miles or climb any hills.
-The Centre won the ‘Midlands Family Attraction of the Year’ award for 2017, and it is a great destination if you are planning a day out with the whole family.
+The Shropshire Hills Discovery Centre is a wonderful way of exploring some of the magnificent scenery the region offers, without having to walk for miles or climb any hills.
+The Centre won the ‘Midlands Family Attraction of the Year’ award for 2017, and it’s a great destination if you are planning a day out with the whole family.

 Outside, there are 30 acres of meadowland, with signposted trails that wind through woodland and beside the river.
 This is the perfect day out for elderly parents who enjoy the countryside but struggle with mobility issues.

 The Discovery Centre is designed to blend into the local landscape and features a grass roof.
-There is an on-site café that sells hot and cold drinks, a selection of sandwiches and cakes and two or three daily hot dishes.
+An on-site café sells hot and cold drinks, a selection of sandwiches and cakes and two or three daily hot dishes.

 Located in a converted railway shed close to Ludlow Station, the brewery has been designed to be eco-friendly.
 It brews six beers onsite, and you are welcome to buy bottles to take home with you following your tour.